 Adreno 640

 Interestingly, Adreno 640 uses a finer 4-block alignment than Adreno 740’s 16-block alignment, which translates to noticeably smaller allocations, particularly for small textures where coarse alignment wastes a larger fraction of the total footprint.
-Like Adreno 740, only the block width is aligned:
+Additionally, only the block width (stride) is aligned, while the height is left exact.
+This asymmetry avoids padding an entire dimension unnecessarily, reducing waste compared to a fully 2D-aligned scheme:

 bw = (w + block_size.x - 1) / block_size.x